CreamyG31337/LLM-Micro-Cap-trading-bot/web_dashboard/WOODPECKER_SETUP.md

   - Example: `postgresql://postgres:password@host.docker.internal:5432/trading_db`
   - If not set, research articles storage will be disabled (non-critical)
   - Note: This is separate from Supabase (which handles portfolio data)
+- **`fmp_api_key`** - Financial Modeling Prep API key for Congress Trading Module
+  - Get your API key from: https://site.financialmodelingprep.com/developer/docs/
+  - Required for `congress_trades` scheduled job to fetch congressional stock trading disclosures
+  - If not set, congress trading module will be disabled (job will log error but continue)

 ### Optional Secrets (if using Docker registry):
 - **`DOCKER_USERNAME`** - Docker Hub/registry username